-More than 800 business schools in 70 countries across the globe accept the GRE General Test as an alternative to the GMAT for MBA admission.
+The GRE General Test is available on computer at more than 1,000 test centers in more than 160 countries.
+This aptitude test is a great alternative to the GMAT for MBA admission.
 The number of business studies applicants selecting the GRE exam has nearly doubled over the last three years and keeps growing.
-Moreover, thousands of graduate schools as well as departments and divisions within these schools use the GRE as an indicator of aptitude for studies in Master’s degree programmes.
+Moreover, thousands of graduate schools as well as departments and divisions within these schools use the GRE as an indicator of aptitude for studies in Master’s degree programs.

 Achieving a high GRE score affects your chances of admission and access to scholarships and financial aid.
 Preparation takes several months and can cost up to a thousand US dollars or Euros, or more.
 Luckily, there are plenty of free resources available, so you can start preparing right away.
-PrepAdviser has compiled a list of the best free GRE preparation resources.
+We have compiled a list of the best free GRE preparation resources.

 1. Оnline GRE strategy session